talkohavy/guides/docs/programming/terminal-god/vim.md

 - `r` - Replaces the letter under the cursor with the next letter you type, and stays in normal mode.
 - `Shift + >>` - Indent line to the right.
 - `Shift + <<` - Indent line to the left.
+- `J` – Join the current line with the next one.

 <br/>